Best Things to Do in Cuzco, Peru

 3. La Compania

-4. Inca Ruins in Cuzco
+4. Inca Ruins in Cusco

 In Inca times, Coricancha was literally covered in gold.
 The temple walls were lined with some 700 solid goldsheets, each weighing about five pounds.
 There were also lifesize solid gold replicas corn, llamas, as well as a replica of the sun.
 Various religious rites took place in Coricancha or the temple of the sun which is why it was one of the most important sites in the entire empire.